 Please note, we do support volunteers who need to meet community service requirements of 25 hours or more, and will consider other community service requirements on a case-by-case basis.

 Volunteers first attend a 1/2 hour familiarization orientation at our facility in El Cajon followed by a 1-2 hours of initial training.
 Shortly after the orientation day, we will schedule a 2 hour “shadow shift” in which new volunteers work alongside a seasoned volunteer.
 After this, new volunteers are free to come volunteer as their schedule permits.
-We encourage volunteers to commit to at least 4-6 hours monthly.
+We encourage volunteers to commit to at least 4-6 hours monthly for a minimum of 4 months.